Gerald Frederick Kicanas

-Gerald Frederick Kicanas (born August 18, 1941) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Tucson in Arizona from 2002 to 2017 and has been serving as the apostolic administrator of that Diocese since 2025.
+Gerald Frederick Kicanas (born August 18, 1941) is an American Catholic prelate who served as bishop of Tucson in Arizona from 2002 to 2017 and as apostolic administrator of the diocese from 2025 to 2026.
 He was the apostolic administrator of the Diocese of Las Cruces in New Mexico from September 2018 to July 2019.

 Biography

 Early life

-Gerald Kicanas was born on August 18, 1941, in Chicago, Illinois, to Frederick and Eva Kicanas.
+Kicanas was born on August 18, 1941, in Chicago, Illinois, to Frederick and Eva Kicanas.
 His ethnic background is Lebanese; his grandparents were born in Lebanon, and he was both baptized and confirmed in the Melkite Rite.
 He attended Immaculate Heart Elementary School and Archbishop Quigley Preparatory Seminary in Chicago.
 Kicanas obtained his Licentiate in Sacred Theology from St. Mary of the Lake Seminary in Mundelein, Illinois.

 Priesthood

 Kicanas was ordained to the priesthood for the Archdiocese of Chicago at St. Mary of the Lake on April 27, 1967, by Cardinal John Patrick Cody.
 He then earned a Doctor of Educational Psychology degree and a Master of Education degree in guidance and counseling from Loyola University Chicago.

 He worked as an associate pastor until 1978 and then held various offices at the archdiocesan seminary for over 25 years.
 He served as rector, principal, and dean of formation at Quigley Preparatory Seminary South in Chicago, and became rector of Mundelein Seminary at the University of St. Mary of the Lake in Mundelein, Illinois, in 1984.
 While rector, he was a lecturer in community and organization development at Loyola.

 Kicanas' other diocesan jobs included acting as director of the Catholic Chaplaincy Program of the Juvenile Temporary Detention Center in Chicago, as a caseworker for Catholic Charities, and as chaplain for the Chicago Parental School, a facility for troubled boys.